 Bonfiglioli, C & King, L 2011, 'Calories don't quench thirst - mixed media messages about sweet drinks', The Conversation, vol. 2011, no. 10 Nov.

-Bonfiglioli, C, Hattersley, L & King, L 2011, 'Australian print news media coverage of sweet, non-alcoholic drinks sends mixed health messages', Australian & New Zealand Journal of Public Health, vol. 35, no. 4, pp. 325-330.View/Download from: UTS OPUS or Publisher's site
+Bonfiglioli, C, Hattersley, L & King, L 2011, 'Australian print news media coverage of sweet, non-alcoholic drinks sends mixed health messages', Australian & New Zealand Journal of Public Health, vol. 35, no. 4, pp. 325-330.View/Download from: Publisher's site

 This study aimed to analyse the contribution of Australian print news coverage to the public profile of sweet, non-alcoholic beverages.
 News media portrayal of health contributes to individuals decision-making.
 The focus on sugar-sweetened beverages reflects their contribution to excessive energy intake.